jfoster191/helpdesk-project-2/README.md

 <img src="https://i.imgur.com/RxMsdEz.png">

 ## Next Steps
-Refactor code so that user who created comment is the only one allowed to delete comment.
+- Refactor code so that user who created comment is the only one allowed to delete comment.
+- Add a due date.
+- Add ability to sort tables by different headers.